Rounge-lab/VirMake/README.md

 ### Running the workflow

-**Before running the workflow, add all your samples to the working_dir under the input folder.**
+**Before running the workflow, add all your samples to the input folder in the results folder.**

 To run the workflow use: